 The residents of Eden have been saved from a life of painful exploitation and certain death, usually in their infancy or early childhoods.
 No longer exploited for food that is neither necessary nor beneficial to humans, we restore to them as much liberty as possible.
 At Eden they are facilitated to have lives that are as enjoyable as they can be.
 They may be rescued but their suffering is not over.
 Farmed animals, whose breeding is governed by the animal agriculture industry, suffer a grave insult to their natural health status.
-The ‘farmed’ animals that we know today merely resemble their liberated ancestors and the greater the distance that our domestication of them puts between them and the natural heritage to which they are entitled, the more they suffer.
+The ‘farmed’ animals that we know today merely resemble their free ancestors and the greater the distance that our domestication of them puts between them and the natural heritage to which they are entitled, the more they suffer.

-We invite you get to know them in a way that does not intrude on them, through this website, and its sister site www.matildaspromise.org.
+We also invite you get to know them in a way that does not intrude on them, through this website, and its sister site www.matildaspromise.org.

 Some of the residents at Eden have taken on the role of ambassador of their species.
 You can read their stories on the blog section of the site.
 Please remember that the only difference between these remarkable beings, and the billions of animals we harm every year, is that the residents at Eden had someone to tell their story while the billions of others die unrecognised.